Certified by Emergency Animal Hospital of Crystal Falls • Mar 01, 2026

-Many customers praised the staff for their kindness, compassion, and support during difficult times, especially when dealing with end-of-life decisions for their pets.
+Many customers praised the staff for their kindness and compassion during difficult times, especially when dealing with end-of-life decisions for their pets.

 Communication Issues

-Numerous customers expressed dissatisfaction with the high costs of services, feeling that they were overcharged for treatments and medications.
+Numerous customers expressed concerns about the high costs of services, with some feeling that they were charged excessively for treatments and exams.

 Mixed Experiences

-While many reviews were positive, there were also significant complaints about rude staff and poor experiences, indicating inconsistency in service quality.
+While many reviews were positive, there were also significant complaints about rude staff and perceived indifference to pets' needs, indicating a lack of consistency in service quality.

 Emergency Response

-The facility was noted for its quick response times and ability to handle emergencies effectively, although some customers reported long wait times.
+The facility was noted for its quick response times and ability to handle emergencies effectively, although some customers experienced long wait times.

 5.0